WHO says 'bit too early' to declare coronavirus a global emergency

-GENEVA/BEIJING (Reuters) - The World Health Organisation (WHO) said on Thursday it was “a bit too early” to declare a new coronavirus a global health emergency as China put millions of people on lockdown amid an outbreak that has killed 18 people and infected more than 630.
+GENEVA/BEIJING (Reuters) - The World Health Organisation (WHO) said on Thursday it was “a bit too early” to declare a new coronavirus a global health emergency as China put millions of people on lockdown amid an outbreak that has killed 18 people in the country and infected around 650 globally.

 Health officials fear the transmission rate could accelerate as hundreds of millions of Chinese travel at home and abroad during week-long holidays for the Lunar New Year, which begins on Saturday.

-“It is a bit too early to consider that this is a public health emergency of international concern,” the WHO Emergency Committee panel chair Didier Houssin said in Geneva.
+“It is a bit too early to consider that this is a public health emergency of international concern,” WHO Emergency Committee panel chair Didier Houssin said after the body met in Geneva.

-WHO chief Tedros Adhanom Ghebreyesus said the organisation’s Emergency Committee of 16 independent experts had been divided in its conclusion.
+WHO chief Tedros Adhanom Ghebreyesus said the committee of 16 independent experts had been divided in its conclusion.

-Health authorities in Hebei, just south of Beijing, said on Thursday an 80-year-old man infected with the coronavirus had died there, marking the first confirmed death outside Hubei.

-The previously unknown virus strain is believed to have emerged late last year from illegally traded wildlife at an animal market in the capital of Hubei province, Wuhan.

-Most transport in Wuhan, a city of 11 million people, was suspended on Thursday and people were told not to leave.
-Hours later, neighbouring Huanggang, a city of about 7 million people, announced a similar lockdown.
+Scrambling to contain the outbreak, the local government in Wuhan, a city of 11 million people at the center of the outbreak, suspended most transport on Thursday and people were told not to leave.
+Hours later, neighbouring Huanggang, a city of about 7 million people, announced similar measures.

 “The lockdown of 11 million people is unprecedented in public health history,” said Gauden Galea, the WHO’s representative in Beijing.